By Mike Johnson

 They rode bicycle handlebars, tiny and fat fingers, dugout benches, the tops of heads, baseball bat handles and on rainy days, the rumps of kids with no other dry option.

-Like life, you never know which will be the very last inning.
+They never know which will be their very last inning.

 You never realize that the last use of that mitt will be your last use of that mitt.

-You tuck it in its cubby like normal, then death overtakes you before your next use.
+You tuck it into its cubby like normal, then death, just like winter, buries you before your next use.

-Then it sits in the thrift store cemetery.
+Then it’s moved to the thrift store cemetery.

 It deserves better.